spencerharris63/JAMStack/readme.md

 As we will learned, JAMstack sites use pre-rendering tools that use a build process to create the multiple pages that comprise a web site.

-[Eleventy](https://www.11ty.io/) (aka 11ty) is a simple [static site generator](https://jamstack.org/generators/) Static websites are very popular due to their simplicity, superior speed, SEO and security.
+[Eleventy](https://www.11ty.io/) (aka 11ty) is a simple [static site generator](https://jamstack.org/generators/) (SSG).
+Static websites are very popular due to their simplicity, superior speed, SEO and security.

-Every generator uses a template processor - software designed to combine templates with data to output documents.
-The language that the templates are written in is known as a template language or templating language.
+Every generator uses a template processor - software designed to combine templates with data to output pages.
+The end result is a static website, made up of mainly HTML pages in folders.
+These folders and HTML pages can be hosted anywhere that allows you to put HTML pages on the internet.

-The benefits of 11ty over other completing generators include the fact that it is written in JavaScript and its comparative simplicity.
-It uses [Liquid](https://shopify.github.io/liquid/) under the hood to make pages.
+The benefits of 11ty over other completing generators include the fact that it is written in JavaScript and its simplicity.
+It uses a templating engine (we'll use [Liquid](https://shopify.github.io/liquid/)) under the hood to make pages.
 Liquid is the in-house templating engine created and maintained by Shopify.
-You can use additional template engines with 11ty if you wish.

-The most popular static site generator - Jekyll - is used at Github and is written in Ruby.
+There are [many](https://www.developerdrive.com/best-javascript-templating-engines/) templating languages and 11ty supports them all.

 ### 1.4.3.
 Initial Setup

-Today were are building a simple multipage [static website](https://zealous-kilby-113356.netlify.com) with an [ajax connection](https://zealous-kilby-113356.netlify.com/posts/ajax/) that pulls articles from the New York Times.
+Today we're are building a simple multipage [static website](https://zealous-kilby-113356.netlify.com) with an [ajax connection](https://zealous-kilby-113356.netlify.com/posts/ajax/) that fetches articles from the New York Times.

-Create a git `.gitignore` file at the top level targeting the node_modules folder:
+Create a `.gitignore` file at the top level targeting the node_modules folder:

 ```sh
 node_modules